I am associate professor in design history and design theory at Umeå Institute of Design, and Director of PhD studies in

-We are not many at Umeå Institute of Design who are actually from Umeå, but I am one of them.
+We are not many at Umeå Institute of Design who are actually from Umeå originally, but I am one of them.
 I was born here, grew up in Saudi Arabia, and have since then mostly lived in Umeå (with stints in Gothenburg and Italy).
 My educational background is in the History of Science and Ideas at Umeå University, and I have also studied semiotics and aesthetics at the University of Bologna, Italy.
-I have been a PhD student and teacher in the field of history of ideas, and started teaching as an external teacher at UID in 1995.
-I work here full time since 2008, and have been part of the school's leadership team since then.
-I was appointed Head of Department in 2013 and was Vice rector between 2015 and 2018.
+I have been a PhD student and teacher in the field of history of ideas, and started teaching as an external teacher at UID in 1996 where I have been employed since 2006.
+Between 2009 and 2018 I was a part of the school's leadership team: Deputy head of department 2009-12, Head of department 2013-15, and Vice rector between 2015 and 2018.

 Contact me if you'd like to discuss how the past matters for how we see and do things today and in the future: